edcilo/nginx_tls1312_ssl/README.md

 # NGINX

-Configure nginx for accept TLS v1.2 and v1.3 and enable support for Perfect Forward Secrecy
+Configure nginx for accept TLS v1.2 and v1.3, enable support for Perfect Forward Secrecy and HSTS

 ## Usage